 Far from offering diluted thrills or redundant imitations of games with larger player counts, solo board games stand proud as some of the most dynamic, ingenious, and outright fun games in the biz.
-We’ve collected the very finest solitaire board games into this list, keen to capture the full breadth of delights on offer: card-driven adventure games, RPG-esque crawlers, detective mystery games, puzzlers, and beyond.
+We’ve collected the finest single player board games into this list, keen to capture the full breadth of delights on offer: card-driven adventures, RPG-esque crawlers, detective mystery games, puzzlers, and beyond.

 - Gloomhaven: Jaws of the Lion